openshift/openshift-origin-design/web-console/knikubevirt/list-view-pf4/list-view-pf4.md

 * Name
 * Namespace
 * Status
-  * Running, Off, Error (with custom messages), Cloning, Migrating, Importing, Warning, Pending (with changes that will apply after restart), Unknown
+  * Running, Off, Error (with custom messages), Cloning, Migrating, Snapshotting, Importing, Warning, Pending (with changes that will apply after restart), Unknown
 * Created
   * Date formatting should follow OpenShift’s console
   * If possible, a tooltip should appear on hover with the exact creation date, including year.